PSU-ICDS/icds_docs/docs/running-jobs/batch-jobs.md

 ## Batch scripts

-Jobs submitted to SLURM are in the form of a "batch script".
+Jobs submitted to Slurm are in the form of a "batch script".
 A batch script is a shell script that executes commands, with a preamble of Slurm [resource directives](slurm-scheduler.md/#resource-directives) `#SBATCH...` to specify